Kontinuation/sedona/docs/archive/tutorial/rdd.md

 	FROM city, superhero
 	WHERE ST_Contains(city.geom, superhero.geom);
 	```
-	Find the super heros in each city
+	Find the super heroes in each city

 ### Use spatial partitioning